Yelü Lihu

-Yelü Lihu (911–960), courtesy name Xiyin, also known as Honggu and as Emperor Zhangsu, was an imperial prince of the Khitan Liao dynasty.
-As the third son of Liao's founding emperor Emperor Taizu (Yelü Abaoji) and his wife Empress Shulü Ping, Yelü Lihu served as crown prince during the reign of his older brother Emperor Taizong (Yelü Deguang), who was their second son, as Empress Shulü wanted him to be emperor after Emperor Taizong.
-However, after Emperor Taizong's death, their older brother Yelü Bei's son Yelü Ruan was able to defeat Yelü Lihu in battle and take the throne.
+Yelü Lihu (911–960), Sinicized name Yelü Honggu, courtesy name Xiyin, was an imperial prince of the Liao dynasty of China.
+As the third son of the Liao's founding emperor Emperor Taizu (Yelü Abaoji) and his wife Shulü Ping, Yelü Lihu served as crown prince during the reign of his older brother Emperor Taizong (Yelü Deguang).
+While Empress Shulü wanted Yelü Lihu to succeed Emperor Taizong after the latter's death, their older brother Yelü Bei's son Yelü Ruan was able to defeat Yelü Lihu in battle and take the throne.
 Yelü Lihu was placed under house arrest and then imprisoned, dying in captivity.
+He was posthumously honored as an emperor by Emperor Shengzong.

 Life

 Early years

 Yelü Lihu was born in 911, as the third son of the first Liao emperor Yelü Abaoji and his wife Shulü Ping.
 His older brothers were Yelü Bei and Yelü Deguang.
 Yelü Lihu was Lady Shulü's youngest son, although Yelü Abaoji would later have a younger son, Yelü Yaliguo (耶律牙里果), by a Lady Xiao.
 In 916, Yelü Abaoji claimed the title of emperor, establishing the Liao dynasty.

 In Yelü Lihu's youth, he was said to be brave, strong, and ferocious but also cruel.
 Even on minor things where people would anger him, he would punish those people by tattooing their faces or by throwing them into fire or water.
 There was a time when Emperor Taizu observed his sons sleeping, with Yelü Lihu curled up and sleeping toward the inside.
 He commented, "This must be a sign that he is lesser to the others."
 There was also a time when it was extremely cold, when he told his sons to go out to fetch firewood.
 Yelü Deguang, without being choosy about the kind of wood, grabbed the wood and returned quickly.
 Yelü Bei selected the dry wood, bundled it up carefully, and then returned with the wood.
 Yelü Lihu did not gather much wood and lost much on the way, and when he returned, he simply left the wood there and stood by.
 Emperor Taizu commented, "The oldest is skillful, but the second is more capable.
 The youngest is lesser than the others."
 However, Empress Shulü favored Yelü Lihu.